coding-pelican/pacman-c/README.md

 ### Prerequisites

-- A C compiler (e.g., GCC, Clang, or MSVC)
+- C compiler (e.g., GCC, Clang, or MSVC)
 - Windows operating system (for sound support using winmm)

 ### Building and Running